-You undertake the grant activity and we manage the grant by working with you, monitoring and evaluating your progress towards achieving intended milestones and outcomes.
-Grant activities are expected to commence from May or June 2025, with their total duration as per our grant agreement with you.
+You undertake the grant activity in consultation with the Foundation.
+We will seek updates to monitor and evaluate progress to assess whether the grant is on track towards achieving intended milestones and outcomes.
+Grant activities are expected to commence from early 2026, with their total duration as per the grant agreement.